Moody's announces completion of a periodic review for a group of Media and Leisure issuers

 Other Rating Considerations: Other considerations may include but are not limited to financial controls and the quality of financial reporting; corporate legal structure; the quality and experience of management; assessments of corporate governance as well as environmental and social considerations; exposure to uncertain licensing regimes; and possible government interference in some countries.
 Regulatory, litigation, liquidity, technology, and reputational risk as well as changes to consumer and business spending patterns, competitor strategies and macroeconomic trends also affect ratings.

-The principal methodology used for the rated entity listed below was Pay TV published in October 2021.
+The principal methodology used for the rated entities listed below was Diversified Technology published in February 2022.
 Please see the Rating Methodologies page on https://ratings.moodys.com for a copy of this methodology.

 Key rating considerations on a forward-looking basis may include but are not limited to the following summarized below.